mtmorgan/ARTNet2023/README.md

 some exposure to R and RStudio will be well-positioned to benefit from this workshop.

-The workshop consists of 3 short chapters:
+The workshop consists of 3 short articles:

 - [Introduction to _R_][A] -- _R_ vectors, data.frames, and packages
   for data management and visualization.
 Kaplan-Meier curves.